Near Henryville in Clark County, Indiana — The American Midwest (Great Lakes)

 Erected 1987 by Local Franchisees.
 (Marker Number 10.1987.1.)

 Other nearby markers.
-Pigeon Roost (approx. 5.2 miles away); a different marker also named Pigeon Roost (approx. 5.3 miles away); Morgan's Raid, July 1863 (approx. 7˝ miles away); "Lightning" Ellsworth Strikes Again (approx. 7.6 miles away); Morgan's Great Raid (approx. 7.6 miles away); Northern Boundary of Clark's Grant (approx. 7.9 miles away); John Kimberlin Farm (approx. 8.9 miles away); A Strange Procession Hastens Eastward (approx. 9.2 miles away).
+At least 8 other markers are within 9 miles of this location, measured as the crow flies.
+General Jefferson C. Davis 1828-1879 (approx. 4 miles away); Pigeon Roost (approx. 5.2 miles away); a different marker also named Pigeon Roost (approx. 5.3 miles away); Morgan's Raid, July 1863 (approx. 7˝ miles away); "Lightning" Ellsworth Strikes Again (approx. 7.6 miles away); Morgan's Great Raid (approx. 7.6 miles away); Northern Boundary of Clark's Grant (approx. 7.9 miles away); John Kimberlin Farm (approx. 8.9 miles away).

 More about this marker.
 Marker was blown away by a tornado and has not been found.